-For the period, the Fund paid four quarterly distributions of \$0.210 per share.
-The most recent quarterly distribution represents an annualized distribution rate of 9.7% based on the Fund's market price of \$8.65 on October 31, 2017.
+For the period, the Fund paid a monthly distribution of \$0.047 per share.
+The most recent monthly distribution represents an annualized distribution rate of 9.1% based upon the last closing market price of \$6.19 as of October 31, 2017.

 There is no guarantee of any future distribution or that the current returns and distribution rate will be maintained.
-The Fund's distribution rate is not constant and the amount of distributions, when declared by the Fund's Board of Trustees, is subject to change based on the performance of the Fund.
-Please see Note 2(m) on page 45 for more information on distributions for the period.
+The Fund's distribution rate is not constant and the amount of distribution, when declared by the Fund's Board of Trustees, is subject to change based on the performance of the Fund.
+Please see Note 2(n) on page 46 for more information on distributions for the period.

-We encourage shareholders to consider the opportunity to reinvest their distributions from the Fund through the Dividend Reinvestment Plan ("DRIP"), which is described in detail on page 62 of this report.
-When shares trade at a discount to NAV, the DRIP takes advantage of the discount by reinvesting the monthly dividend distribution in common shares of the Fund purchased in the market at a price less than NAV.
-Conversely, when the market price of the Fund's common shares is at a premium above NAV, the DRIP reinvests participants' dividends in newly issued common shares at the greater of NAV per share or 95% of the market price per share.
+We encourage shareholders to consider the opportunity to reinvest their distributions from the Fund through the Dividend Reinvestment Plan ("DRIP"), which is described in detail on page 63 of this report.
+When shares trade at a discount to NAV, the DRIP takes advantage of the discount by reinvesting the quarterly dividend distribution in common shares of the Fund purchased in the market at a price less than NAV.
+Conversely, when the market price of the Fund's common shares is at a premium above NAV, the DRIP reinvests participants' dividends in newly-issued common shares at the greater of NAV per share or 95% of the market price per share.
 The DRIP provides a cost-effective means to accumulate additional shares and enjoy the benefits of compounding returns over time.